 Do not forget your camera, as well as ample SD cards, and batteries.
 A good pair of 8 X 40 binoculars is essential.

-As stipulated in the Namibian hunting Legislation, smallest calibre allowed on planes game hunts is 7mm, and the minimum muzzle energy of 1350 Joule for Springbuck, Ducker etc., 2700 Joule for Red Hartebeest, Wildebeest Greater Kudu, Gemsbuck, Cape Eland etc., and 5400 Joule for Buffalo, Elephant, Rhino etc..
+As stipulated in the Namibian hunting Legislation, smallest calibre allowed on planes game hunts is 7mm, and the minimum muzzle energy of 1350 Joule for Springbuck, Duiker etc., 2700 Joule for Red Hartebeest, Wildebeest Greater Kudu, Gemsbuck, Cape Eland etc., and 5400 Joule for Buffalo, Elephant, Rhino etc..
 We strongly recommend a calibre of .300 magnum or larger, fitted with a 6X40 scope, for plains game.
 This is, however, a personal matter and we suggest that you use whatever rifle (of adequate calibre/muzzle energy) you are most familiar and comfortable with.
 We recommend the heaviest weight of ammo for your calibre in Nosler partition.
-If you are a keen wing-shooter, bring your favourite shotgun and approximately 50 shells in #7’s.
+If you are a keen wing-shooter, bring your favorite shotgun and approximately 50 shells in #7’s.
 The Namibian authorities do not place any restrictions on the temporary importation of hunting rifles.
 A maximum of 100 rounds per weapon may be imported.
 You will receive a form to fill out on your arrival and the permit will be issued at the airport – the process is uncomplicated.